axnsan12/drf-yasg/docs/settings.rst

 OAUTH2_CONFIG
 -------------

-Used when OAuth2 authenitcation of API requests via swagger-ui is desired.
+Used when OAuth2 authentication of API requests via swagger-ui is desired.
 Provides OAuth2 configuration parameters to the ``SwaggerUIBundle#initOAuth`` method, and must be a dictionary.
 See `OAuth2 configuration <https://github.com/swagger-api/swagger-ui/blob/master/docs/usage/oauth2.md>`_.